schmalstieg/schmalstieg.github.io/_pages/cv.md

   using Mixed Reality*
 - 2010: Dr. Erick Mendez, *On the Usage of Context for Augmented Reality Visualization*
-- 2010: Dr. Judith Mhl, *Techniques for Interdisciplinary Validation by Visualization in Physiological Modeling Liver Radiofrequency Ablation*
+- 2010: Dr. Judith Mühl, *Techniques for Interdisciplinary Validation by Visualization in Physiological Modeling Liver Radiofrequency Ablation*
 - 2009: Dr. Denis Kalkofen, *Illustrative X-Ray Visualization in Augmented Reality Environments*